 Facilitates sharing of consultation reports back to the patient’s family physician and other providers

 Identifies relationships between patients and their primary provider

 Allows for family physicians to identify and coordinate when patients are on multiple panels and, therefore, enables validated patient-family physicians information to be available on Alberta Netcare Portal

 Supports notification of primary providers when their patient has a hospitalization or ER visit (coming in 2019)

 CII/CPAR is an important technical enabler to improved patient care because it will assist clinics in identifying patients where continuity of care may be sub-optimized.
 Knowing that a patient is paneled to another provider provides an opportunity to confirm roles and responsibilities in care provision.
 For PCNs and clinics already investing in panel management, CII/CPAR is the next logical step to promote a coordinated care management approach to service delivery and achieve better patient, provider and system outcomes.
 Read the

 Better Quality of Care

-When patients have a longitudinal relationship with a single family physician, results are better access, better quality of care and a reduced overall health care system utilization and costs.
+When patients have a longitudinal relationship with a single family physician, this results in better access, better quality of care, and reduced overall health care system utilization and costs.